 Its recent makeover is what has made it suddenly leap to the front of the pack, with an interface that allows you to scroll through potential profiles rather than swiping left or right, so reducing your chances of accidentally rejecting a possible soul mate!
 It also links with your Facebook to only allow you to match with friends of friends – the idea being that you don’t end up on dates with randoms you have nothing in common with.

 The downside?
 Things might end up getting a little incestuous in your friend group if you’re all using it.
 Or, if you only have straight friends, the pickings might be a little slim!
 Aside from this, the aesthetically pleasing interface and fresh approach make it a must-try.

 OK, with a name like this, how can you resist giving this one a whirl?
-Another new(ish) app made specifically for LGBTQ+ women, Scissr answers your prayers whether you’re looking for flowers and hearts romance, a bit of a flirt or even just to network a bit.
+Another new(ish) app explicitly made for LGBTQ+ women; Scissr answers your prayers whether you’re looking for flowers and hearts romance, a bit of a flirt, or even just to network a bit.